stlab/adobe-contract-checks/README.md

   application, and must not return to its caller.

-- `ADOBE_CONTRACT_VIOLATION=custom_lightweight`: When a contract violation is detected, a custom handler is invoked.
+- `ADOBE_CONTRACT_VIOLATION=custom_lightweight`: When a contract violation is detected, a custom lightweight handler is invoked.
 The client must define the handler in the `adobe` namespace with the signature:

   ```cpp
   [[noreturn]] void ::adobe::contract_violated_lightweight() {